Skip to content

 iOS

 Your app should request and grant either of the following OS permissions to collect location data.
-The key has to be added to Info.plist along with description that explains the permission usage.
+Add the relevant key to Info.plist together with a usage description that explains why the app requests location access.

 • NSLocationWhenInUseUsageDescription key: "Allow while using app", provides access to location data only when your app is in the foreground.